 Uses HE-LTFs or Secure HE-LTFs when the TXVECTOR parameter SECURE_LTF_FLAG is set to 0 or 1 respectively.

 Secure HE-LTFs use randomized LTF sequences, pseudorandom and deterministic per stream phase rotation and when the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, a frequency domain flat top window, instead of the frequency domain rectangular window; see 27.3.18d (Construction of Secure HE-LTF). (#3215, #3354, #3911, #3920, #4018, #5216)

+Uses HE-LTF repetitions, if indicated in the TXVECTOR parameter LTF_REP by values larger than one.

 Has a Packet Extension (PE) field that is 4 µs in duration.
 No energy is transmitted during the first 1.6 µs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols. (#5465)